Indiana H-IPL Advocacy Initiatives

 Indiana Legislation and Regulation

 H-IPL supports bipartisan solar energy legislation at the Indiana Statehouse.
-We are closely following two pro-solar bills working their way through this (2019) legislative session:
+In the 2019 legislative session we closely followed two pro-solar bills:

-HB 1331: Reduces the regulatory burden on potential solar panel owners who reside in homeowner association areas.
+HB 1331: Would have reduced the regulatory burden on potential solar panel owners who reside in homeowner association areas.
 This video gives a great overview of the bill.

-SB 430: Restores “net metering,” a pro-solar incentive which is currently in the process of being phased out by a very controversial 2017 law.
+SB 430: Would have restored “net metering,” a pro-solar incentive which is currently in the process of being phased out by a very controversial 2017 law.

 Indiana Residential Building Code: Since 40% of the energy generated in the US is consumed by residential, commercial and institutional buildings, it makes sense to make new buildings, most of which will last for at least 50 years, as energy efficient as possible.
 Decreasing energy usage in buildings also helps to reduce greenhouse gas emissions and reduces global warming.
 Indiana is in the process of updating its residential building code, and one chapter (chapter 11) is devoted to energy efficiency.
 Adopting this code will bring Indiana’s energy efficiency requirements for new construction up to 2018 standards (we are currently using outdated code requirements from 2009).